KristopherKubicki/argon2_quantum/README.md

 More background is available in the documents under [`docs/`](docs/).
 See [docs/lambda-build.md](docs/lambda-build.md) for instructions on packaging the Lambda function.
+See [docs/deployment.md](docs/deployment.md) for AWS setup and deployment steps.

 ## Development
 Use Python 3.10 or newer.
 Install the hooks once: